gnuton/RagBag/Docs/clojure.md

 user=> (defn a [i] (* i i))
 #'user/a

-; let's apply a to the a sequence. user=> (map a (range 4))
+; let's apply 'a' function to the sequence. user=> (map a (range 4))
 (0 1 4 9)